 Gutting the streets in long, geometric lines were powdery-white trenches where the pavement had been cleaved up to make way for pipes.
 Piles of broken cement, evidently from construction, were intermittently littered about.
 Adorning the walls of the cracked, aging buildings above us were the rusted girders of open-air balconies, each one graced with gaudy bouquets of flowers and smooth clay pottery, or a clothesline with carpets, shirts left withering to dry in the warm oceanic breeze.

 Groups of men nursing beers and smoking cigars on the dirtied eaves of buildings

 would contemplate us as our taxi slowly rolled past.
-The taxi was going slowly now, the driver deliberately taking it easy over the trenches in the street to avoid killing the non-existent shocks in his car.
+The taxi was going slowly now, the driver deliberately taking it easy over the trenches in the street to avoid killing his car’s non-existent shocks.
 I asked him if we were close to the house we were staying, at 206 Perseverancia.